Professor Judit Kormos, Lancaster University

 The voices of Palawa Ngini (the Old People) are messages from the past that are delivered to us in the pages of explorers, colonists and government agents, and are a gift from them (Palawa Ngini) to us, in the form of words, phrases, song fragments and descriptions of culture.
 Arguably, they are OUR oral histories, as told to the recorders by our People.

-Despite the invasion Palawa Ngini faced and fought against; despite having seen the deaths of so many of their countrymen, women and children; they chose to share some precious information.
-Not to the advantage of the colonists/settlers; but for their future; our future.
 To be able to act on what they left for us and bring language back into use is both incredibly powerful and empowering.
 We now have this language, palawa kani, we can, and do assert our sovereignty through speaking our language.
 A sense of a little justice in the scheme of things.

 VIEW BIODATA